ignacioedlp/Mis-mangos/README.md

-# Next Auth Starter 🚀
+# Better Auth Starter 🚀

-Next Auth Starter is a Next.js 15 boilerplate with built-in authentication using **BetterAuth**.
+Better Auth Starter is a Next.js 15 boilerplate with built-in authentication using **BetterAuth**.
 It supports **Google Login** and **BetterAuth credentials**, providing a solid foundation for any Next.js project requiring authentication.

 ## ✨ Features